Frozen Fever: Plot

-Elsa brushes away Anna's growing concern regarding her constant sneezing, assuring her she "doesn't get colds" and enthusiastically continuing the treasure hunt.
+Elsa brushes away Anna's growing concern regarding her constant sneezing, assuring her she "[does not] get colds" and enthusiastically continuing the treasure hunt.
 Meanwhile, Anna is visibly struggling under the weight of all the extravagant presents she has found from the hunt and Elsa's condition is rapidly worsening.
 Anna recognises her sister is delirious with a fever as they climb the clock tower to Elsa's final present, two figures of the sisters as part of the hourly clocktower procession.
 Now completely delirious and wobbly, Elsa starts teetering dangerously close to the edge of the platform, before falling.
 Anna races forward and grabs her sister's wrist, pulling her back to safety.
 Reluctantly, Elsa admits she is suffering from a cold and that she needs to go home and rest in bed.

-They walk back to the castle where Elsa apologizes to Anna for "ruining" another birthday, but Anna reassures her that she didn't ruin anything, despite having a fever.
+They walk back to the castle where Elsa apologizes to Anna for "ruining" another birthday, but Anna reassures her that she did not ruin anything, despite having a fever.
 As Anna goes to lead Elsa to bed, the doors to the castle open to reveal Kristoff, Olaf, Sven, and a mountain of Snowgies, who surprise Anna.
 Elsa sneezes again and finally notices the little snow-people she has been inadvertently creating all day.
 The cake is served and everyone celebrates Princess Anna’s birthday.
-Despite her sister's protests, Elsa concludes the party by blowing into an alphorn.
-However, she sneezes into the horn, forming a giant snowball that inadvertently hits Hans overseas into a cart of manure, as he was cleaning out the stables as punishment for his attempt to kill both Anna and Elsa and take over Arendelle.
+Despite her sister's protests, Elsa concludes the party by blowing into an alphorn, but she sneezes into the horn, forming a giant snowball that inadvertently and accidentally hits Hans overseas into a cart of manure, as he was cleaning out the stables.

 Elsa rests in bed under Anna's care while she points out that taking care of her beloved big sister is the best birthday present she could have been given.
 Olaf, Kristoff, and Sven escort the Snowgies to Elsa's former ice palace, where they stay with the palace's snow-giant doorkeeper and current owner Marshmallow.